Subcontracting Policy

 Payment policy will be agreed on a case-by-case basis and will be either;

-- Upon receipt of the funding from the ESFA on the basis agreed by both parties.
-In this case the payment to subcontractors will be outcome related
+• Upon receipt of the funding from the DfE on the basis agreed by both parties.
+In this case the payment to subcontractors will be made after courses have been delivered.

 SECTION 2: Subcontracting across First Intuition centres